Alibaba's Game-Changing Role In China's Digital Currency

 Rounding up this article, I would like to share how I am tracking the COVID-19 situation and how certain metrics would give me the confidence that a conclusion is near.

 Since early February, it has been a daily habit to check the latest figures on COVID-19.
-Sometimes, I did it twice or thrice in a day, when I read or heard an increase in the number of cases or death toll that seemed incredulous but unfortunately, turned out to be a fact.
+Sometimes, I did it twice or thrice in a day, when I read or heard an increase in the number of cases or death toll that seemed incredulous but, unfortunately, turned out to be a fact.
 I like the coronavirus data presentation format by worldometers.info due to the clean and fastest updating compared to the others I have come across.

 It's not just pure boredom or curiosity.
 As someone who is staying at home most of the time and having daily routines disrupted, I wish we will see the end of this global pandemic as soon as possible.
 As a human being, I hope to see a peak in the number of cases and the people of the world pick ourselves up for the better.
 As an investor, I am, of course, keen to find out whether I can be ahead of the curve and make the appropriate actions for my portfolio.

-A recent survey conducted by online travel giant Trip.com (TCOM) and China Tourism Academy revealed that mainland Chinese are willing to travel again in the near-term.
+A recent survey conducted by online travel giant Trip.com (NASDAQ:TCOM) and China Tourism Academy revealed that mainland Chinese are willing to travel again in the near-term.
 The majority (around 90 percent) of the 15,000 people polled for the survey indicated they would like to travel within China this year.
 Gary Rosen, chairman and chief operating officer of Accor Greater China, was not surprised by the results because he believed that travel "is certainly an important part of so many people’s lives."

 There continue to be new data points indicating a normalization in China.
 How about the rest of the world?
 Having read up a lot on the coronavirus-related topics like many of you, I was glad to stumble upon a series of projections on the number of cases and deaths as modeled by a group of Dutch data scientists.
 Although the website is in Dutch, the PDF and Excel files available for download are in English and are updated regularly (with some lag).